jaredszajkowski/trace-data-pipeline/stage2/DATA_DICTIONARY.md

 All data in the panel is sampled at the end of month $t$; no variables have a lead or a lag.

+**Sample start dates:** Most signals have a sample start date of 2002-08, including those that require a rolling estimation period.
+Signals requiring rolling data use ICE/BofA data to generate observations prior to 2002-08, enabling a consistent start date of 2002-08 for the main panel.
+Rolling signals that require TRACE-based illiquidity data (e.g., Amihud and Pastor-Stambaugh liquidity betas) start 2003-08.

 Several datasets are available on the [Open Bond Asset Pricing](https://openbondassetpricing.com/) website.

 ### Market Microstructure Adjusted Signals and Returns

 The main panel includes several identifiers, additional variables, and signals.
 As standard, we provide market microstructure-adjusted (MMN) price-based signals, which includes all variables related to bond price, yield, spread, value, illiquidity, within-month risk, and daily betas.
-These signals are computed with a 1–10 business day gap before the month-end price used for returns.
+The signals employ a minimum 1-business day gap before the month-end price used for returns.
+The average (median) day gap is 1.68 (1) day.
+The maximum allowed gap is capped at 10 business days, although this is extremely rare (P99 of the signal gap is 5 days).
 The methodology is outlined in the [Signal Gap](#signal-gap-for-price-based-signals) section below.

 **Main panel usage:** Use month-end returns (`ret_vw`) with the MMN-adjusted signals provided in the main panel.